-Following the extensive consultation for the Neighbourhood Plan undertaken in summer 2015, the information was collated and analysed and the overarching issues for Standish were identified, which resulted in the draft Vision for the Neighbourhood Plan.
+8.4 Following the extensive consultation on the Standish Neighbourhood Plan undertaken in summer 2015, the information was collated and analysed and the overarching issues for Standish were identified, which resulted in the draft Vision for the Neighbourhood Plan.

-The draft Vision was discussed by the committee and subsequently presented to the Forum's AGM on the 24 November, 2015.

-The Vision of Standish Voice was formally adopted at that AGM.
+8.5 The draft Vision was discussed by the committee and subsequently presented to the Neighbourhood Forum's AGM on the 24 November, 2015.
+The Vision of Standish Voice, set out below, was formally adopted at that AGM.